PSYclownYT/Geometry-Dash-AI/README.md

 other uses of ai in this project are NOT present during the final cut, and were only used for demonstration.
 (in other words, i had no idea pyautogui existed.)

-Here's a sample `README.md` for your Geometry Dash AI automation project:

 # Geometry Dash AI